 In order to produce a consistent check between the two results we need to perform the following identification on the notation used in Ref.~\cite{Trestini:2024zpi}

 where $s_1$ is the sensitivity of the Schwarzschild black hole to variations of the scalar field.
 Further, the sensitivity and the scalar charge are also related via

 see e.g. \cite{Palenzuela:2013hsa}.
 Here, $\omega_0$ is a ST parameter and $s_2$ is the sensitivity related to the second body, the scalar particle in our case\footnote{In PN theory there is no concept of primary or secondary object in the binary system.
-One could indeed reverse the definition of $s_1$ and $s_2$ without any loss of generalities.}.
+One could indeed reverse the definition of $s_1$ and $s_2$ without any loss of generality.}.
 It is worthwhile to mention that we fix $s_1$ to be 1/2, i.e. its GR value, because in our investigation the central black hole is not endowed with a scalar charge.

-The triple $(s_1,s_2,\omega_0)$ gives a set of unambiguous parameters that we need to use to perform the comparison.
-In addition to this, we also need to expand Eqs.~(4.12) from Ref.~\cite{Trestini:2024zpi} for small eccentricities and small symmetric mass ratio $\nu$.
-This last expansion is crucial to make sure to select only the first order in SF from the ST fluxes.
+The triple $(s_1,s_2,\omega_0)$ defines a set of unambiguous parameters that we need to use to perform the comparison.
+In addition to this, we also need to expand Eqs.~(4.12) in Ref.~\cite{Trestini:2024zpi} for small eccentricities and small symmetric mass ratio $\nu$.
+This last expansion is crucial to make sure that we select only the first order in SF from the ST fluxes.